-\Applied criteria (in the context of HKSA 810 (Revised)) - The criteria applied by management in the preparation of the summary financial statements.
+Applied criteria (in the context of HKSA 810 (Revised)5) - The criteria applied by management in the preparation of the summary financial statements.

-\Appropriateness (of audit evidence) - The measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based.
+Appropriateness (of audit evidence) - The measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based.

-&lt;sup>2 HKSAE 3410, Assurance Engagements on Greenhouse Gas Statements.
+HKSAE 3410, Assurance Engagements on Greenhouse Gas Statements.

-&lt;sup>3 HKSAE 3420, Assurance Engagements to Report on the Compilation of Pro Forma Financial Information Included in a Prospectus.
+3 HKSAE 3420, Assurance Engagements to Report on the Compilation of Pro Forma Financial Information Included in a Prospectus.

-&lt;sup>4 HKSRS 4410 (Revised), Compilation Engagements.
+4 HKSRS 4410 (Revised), Compilation Engagements.

-&lt;sup>5 HKSA 810 (Revised), Engagements to Report on Summary Financial Statements.
+5 HKSA 810 (Revised), Engagements to Report on Summary Financial Statements.

-\Arm's length transaction - A transaction conducted on such terms and conditions as between a willing buyer and a willing seller who are unrelated and are acting independently of each other and pursuing their own best interests.
+Arm's length transaction - A transaction conducted on such terms and conditions as between a willing buyer and a willing seller who are unrelated and are acting independently of each other and pursuing their own best interests.

-\Assertions - Representations, explicit or otherwise, with respect to the recognition, measurement, presentation and disclosure of information in the financial statements which are inherent in management representing that the financial statements are prepared in accordance with the applicable financial reporting framework.
+Assertions - Representations, explicit or otherwise, with respect to the recognition, measurement, presentation and disclosure of information in the financial statements which are inherent in management representing that the financial statements are prepared in accordance with the applicable financial reporting framework.
 Assertions are used by the auditor to consider the different types of potential misstatements that may occur when identifying, assessing and responding to the risks of material misstatement.
-In the context of HKSAE 3410, assertions are defined as representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the practitioner to consider the different types of potential misstatements that may occur.